WallNutss/SEFormulatrix_Bootcamp/README.md

 Entity Framework (EF) is an object-relational mapper that enables .NET developers to work with relational data using domain-specific objects.
 It eliminates the need for most of the data-access code that developers usually need to write.
 ```

 So, from the definition above, EF is C# thing where we define a class as the exact clone framework of the database mapped to the class object in the C# program.
 With Entity framework, we save the data into the quaryable object in the C# program.
-So we do not need to know about the query languange of the database can use the Entity framework to Create,Read,Update, and Delete data from/to database.
+So we do not need to know about the query languange of the database.
+Instead we can use the Entity framework to Create,Read,Update, and Delete data from/to database.
 So, in order to use an Entity Framework, we need to do something first.

 First we need to install the necessary pacakge to connect from our C# program to the database.
 Thankfully, C# Microsoft already provides tons of package/API to connect to various database such as SQLite, SQL Server, PostgreSQL, NoSQL, and etc. To have this pacakge we must install them first into our projects.
 So go to your path folder projects and type this.
 In this case, I'm in `.\Day 22\EntityFramework`